-- Using a sharp knife, carefully remove the stump and then cut the pumpkin down the center into 2 pieces.
-Using a spoon or measuring cup, scoop out all of the seeds and set aside (for baking) or compost.
+2. Using a sharp knife, carefully remove the stump and then cut the pumpkin down the center into 2 pieces.
+Using a spoon, scoop out all of the seeds.
+You can roast the seeds for eating or compost them otherwise.

-- Place in the heated oven and bake for 45-60 minutes, or until the pumpkin is juicy and soft enough to cut with a fork.
-I would also recommend to stir ever 15-20 minutes for even roasting.
+4. Place in the heated oven and bake for 45 to 55 minutes, or until the inside of the pumpkin is juicy and soft enough to pierce with a fork all of the way through.

 Preparing the Soup:

-- If using a hand blender, place the roasted pumpkin into a large sauce pan and add the entire amount of turkey broth.
+2. If using a hand blender, place the roasted pumpkin and salt into the saucepan (along with the oil, onion, and spices), and then add the entire amount of turkey broth.

-- If using a regular blender, place the pumpkin in the blender and add the broth until it is at it’s capacity without causing an explosion after you press “blend”.
-Just to be clear, this means to make sure and leave a few inches from the top.
+3. If using a regular blender, add the sautéed onion and spices to the blender along with the roasted pumpkin and salt.
+Pour in the broth until it is at its capacity without causing an explosion while blending.
+For this, make sure to leave a few inches from the top.

-- For both blending types, add the salt, black pepper, cayenne (optional), turmeric and ginger and blend on medium for 1-2 minutes or until the soup is completely smooth.
+4. For both blending types, blend on medium for 1 to 3 minutes or until the soup is completely smooth.

 5. If using a regular blender, place the mixture into the saucepan and add any remaining broth.
 Stir until the blended soup and remaining broth have blended completely together.